 Most things in life happen casually, by chance.
 You don’t know what your next steps are going to bring you, maybe you turn around a corner and bump into the love of your life, or you start casually talking with the person that will boost your career or you find in a cookbook the ingredient that will change your way to cook.
 Okay, the last one isn’t so life changing but nethertheless I take joy in the small things in life.

 I read about tarragon only by browsing Julia Child’s book “The way to cook”.
-She uses it in so many recipes but I’ve never heard of it before (we’re talking about a few years ago, at the beginning of my culinary journey where my knowledge was really basic).
+She uses it in so many recipes but I’ve never heard of it before (we’re talking about a few years ago, at the beginning of my culinary journey).
 In my family nobody ever used tarragon.
 The traditional recipes I knew never mentioned tarragon.
 Therefore, I became really curious and I wanted to try it, but I never saw it around before!

 But, you know the say “you see only what you want to see”.
 A few weeks later I was walking around the city center, and passing by a fruit&vegetable shop, I notice a huge sign on the door “Fresh Tarragon!”.
 My jaw dropped, “it must be a sign!”, I need to buy it!
 So, I bought it and cooked it.
 It was immediately love.
 Since then I use tarragon in so many recipes, I love it!